When speculation helps

 Known limitations

-- Applies to autoregressive text models only, not embeddings, classifiers, or audio.
+- Applies to autoregressive models (text LLMs, vision-language, and autoregressive TTS), not embeddings, classifiers, or non-autoregressive audio.

 - Adds a small overhead to first-token latency on each generation.
 If your SLA is strict on first-token latency, measure before committing.